gportella/skaks/README.md

 - Keep memory predictable: use `std::array` for fixed data, `std::vector::reserve` for growing lists, and central allocators (arena or object pool) for transient nodes.
 Avoid sprinkling `new`/`delete` inside the search loop.
 - Document invariants (e.g., "move generator returns only pseudo-legal moves") right where they are enforced so future parallel work has clear contracts.
 - Maintain regression suites (perft tables, fuzz tests) and run them before and after structural changes; catching race-induced bugs is easier with a strong baseline.

+## Make sure to follow the rules

+Often-overlooked rules and edge cases to handle in an engine beyond the basics:

+### En passant timing:

+EP is only legal immediately after a double pawn push, and only to the single passed-over square.
+EP must also be legal with respect to king safety (capturing EP can open lines).

+### Insufficient material (automatic draws):

+- King vs king
+- King + bishop vs king
+- King + knight vs king
+- King + bishop vs king + bishop with both bishops on same color (no mating material)

+### Dead position:

+No legal sequence can lead to checkmate (e.g., lone kings, kings+same-color bishops) → draw immediately (even if 50-move rule not reached).

+### Fivefold repetition & seventy-five-move rule (FIDE automatic draws):

+Fivefold repetition is an automatic draw (no claim needed).

+Seventy-five moves without pawn move or capture is an automatic draw, superseding the claim-based 50-move rule.
+Many engines still implement claim-based 50 and optionally recognize 75 as auto-draw.

+Threefold repetition (claim): Requires identical position including side to move, castling rights, EP availability (but not the 50-move clock).
+The player must claim; engines typically detect and treat as draw in search.

+### Castling edge cases:

+King must not be in check, and cannot pass through or land on checked squares.
+Squares between king and rook must be empty (rook’s path must be clear); for queen-side, b1/b8 can be occupied, but d1/d8 and c1/c8 must be empty.
+Castling rights must be intact; rights are lost if the king moves, the rook moves, or the rook is captured on its original square.
+Checkmate vs stalemate detection:

+### Legal move requirement for EP and castling with pins:

+EP or castling must not expose your king to check; legality is with respect to the resulting position.

+### Move repetition vs repetition of moves:

+Repetition is position-based, not move-string-based; castling rights and EP square must match.